ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 └──────────────────────────────────────┘
 ```

-**Usage example if mupliple columns needed to be generated in one row**
+**Usage example if it is needed to generate multiple values in one row**

 ```sql
 SELECT generateUUIDv4(1), generateUUIDv4(2)